 Comprising five distinct booklets, the World Drug Report 2022 offers a comprehensive analysis of global drug markets and explores the intersection between drugs and the environment within the broader context of Sustainable Development Goals, climate change, and environmental sustainability.
-In crimes related to narcotics, Singapore takes both consumption and/or commercial purpose usage of Drugs very seriously.
-Convicts are even sentenced to death if found guilty.

 Nearly all countries worldwide are focused not only on fostering greater international cooperation to combat the impact of the global drug issue on health, governance, and security but also on providing valuable insights to assist Member States in anticipating and addressing threats arising from drug markets and mitigating their repercussions.